 The Pro's Closet is a revolutionary way to buy and sell bikes, so it only makes sense that we'd dive into the cutting-edge world of virtual cycling.
 We're happy to support Saris + The Pro's Closet, the world's top-ranked team on Zwift.

 Hailing from four different countries, and featuring national champion Holden Comeau, this 12-rider team knows Zwift like most of us know the final climb up our driveway.
-With 4,800 Zwift races to their credit, these guys combine insane fitness with the experience needed to play the "game" that is online bike racing.
+With 4,800 Zwift races to their credit, these guys combine pure fitness with the experience needed to play the "game" that is online bike racing.

 To learn more, we got in touch with Matt Gardiner, who co-founded the team in February 2019.
 Gardiner has ridden more than 50,000 kilometers on Zwift, so we knew he'd have great insight on Zwift, his team, and e-sports as a whole.